 Customers appreciate the quick responses they get from intelligent bots, but they expect humans to follow-up on their questions and complaints.
 A BBC Capital article pointed out that following up is an essential part of customer service.

-Many queries can't be easily resolved with an automated message.
-While machine learning makes intelligent conversations with chatbots possible, it does not teach them how to process metaphor and sarcasm, or even respond to customers with a semblance of empathy.
+There are queries that can’t be easily resolved with an automated message.
+While machine learning makes intelligent conversations with chatbots possible, it does not teach them how to process metaphor and sarcasm or even respond to customers with a semblance of empathy.

 2. Intelligent bots will always be used as a tool; they will never be considered as employees or part of the team.